 In all fairness, however, the history of Dr Richard Beeching is written almost entirely by his enemies so it is hard to know how much of it is to trusted.
 What we do know is that his name provokes the kind of response usually reserved for a mass murderer - a cynical assassin wielding his axe across the rail network.
 If only the Government had waited until the introduction of pay trains, modern signalling and unmanned stations, then the huge reduction in operating costs would surely have merited the retention of many rail services that Beeching axed.

 Yes…okay, when Beeching was hired there were thumping losses on the balance sheet, but his cuts did little to improve matters.
-The bottom line is he squandered the chance to curb the number of cuts which reveals, at best, a hard-headed businessman completely lacking in empathy for the needs of local communities and, at worst, a man so pigheaded and inflexible in his way of thinking that he totally failed to recognize the vital role that Britain's railways have to play.
+The bottom line is he squandered the chance to curb the number of closures, which reveals, at best, a hard-headed businessman completely lacking in empathy for the needs of local communities - and, at worst, a man so pigheaded and inflexible in his way of thinking that he totally failed to recognize the vital role that Britain's railways have to play.
 It begs the question why he was hired as British Railways chairman in the first place…no, I don't get it either!

-(Above Left-Below) Link to Phil Hodgett's superb page of the Port of Blyth in Northumberland before and after Beeching.
+(Above right-Below) Link to Phil Hodgett's superb page of the Port of Blyth in Northumberland before and after Beeching.
 (Below) The introduction of Derby Class 108 dmus on my local line between Leeds, Bradford, Ilkley and Skipton were not the saviours as hoped, and on 22nd March 1965 seven intermediate stations were closed on the Aire Valley line between Leeds and Bradford Forster Square - including Calverley & Rodley below...